Circular Economy

 Assessment of future water quantities available

-Thaioil estimates changes by using WRI Aqueduct Atlas and forecast water demand in Thaioil’s operation site at Chonburi provinces where the result shows medium-high risk level.
+Thaioil uses the WRI Aqueduct Atlas to estimate the change and forecast water demand in Thaioil’s operation site at Chonburi provinces where the result shows medium-high risk level.
 Thaioil has managed the water risk.
-The water risk management focus on how to deal with drought and water shortage in Rayong and Chonburi provinces where operations locate as well as Business Continuity Plan in case of water shortage.
+The water risk management focuses on how to deal with drought and water shortage in Rayong and Chonburi provinces where operations locate as well as Business Continuity Plan (BCP) in case of water shortage.
 Through our participation with the East Water War Room, we regularly monitor local water demand and supply.

 Assessment of future water quality-related risks